20 Low-Carb Vegetables

 These higher-carb vegetables are known as “starchy” veggies, which contain seven-plus grams of net carbs (that’s total grams of carbohydrates minus grams of fiber, an indigestible carbohydrate our bodies can’t break down) per serving.
 If you’re monitoring your carbohydrate intake (like on a low-carb or keto diet), though, you’ll want to stick to even lower-carb vegetables (a.k.a. “non-starchy” vegetables), which contain about five or fewer grams of net carbs per serving.
 While all sorts of vegetables fit the low-carb bill, you can typically assume that anything green and leafy is good to go, Neva says.

 To be clear: All vegetables contain carbohydrates, which the body breaks down into sugars it uses for fuel.
-While many low-carb eaters swap out vegetables for foods that contain protein or fat (like animal protein or nuts), low-carb vegetables play an important role in any healthy diet—including one that limits carbohydrates.
+While many low-carb eaters swap out vegetables for foods that contain protein or fat (like animal protein or nuts), low-carb vegetables play an important role for everyone.
 “For few carbs and calories, low-carb veggies provide some fiber and water, and are very high in all sorts of nutrients, often including magnesium, phosphorus, potassium, and vitamin C,” Neva says.

 Most nutrition experts recommend incorporating vegetables into all of your meals to get ample fiber, which nourishes the healthy bacteria that live in the gut and promotes healthy digestion and a strong immune system, according to Neva.
 Eating ample fiber (25 and 38 grams per day, for women and men, respectively) is crucial for maintaining optimal health.